Kronos HazMat Surveying Ltd.

 At the inception of a project, such as a large renovation or prior to a building demolition, all suspect hazardous building materials have to be identified before any work can start.

 The newly discovered materials should not be disturbed.
 Until the materials have been assessed by a Qualified Person, renovations should be halted.
+Do not hesitate to contact me to obtain samples.